 (2) Design and Syntheses of Novel Small Molecule Bioprobes and Drugs.

 In the second area, my research centers on rationally designed molecular probes and their application to biological problems, especially in cancer biology and neurodegenerative disorders.
-Protein-protein interactions play a key role in most biological processes and offer attractive opportunities for therapeutic intervention.
+Protein–protein interactions play a key role in most biological processes, and offer attractive opportunities for therapeutic intervention.
 The targeted manipulation of protein-protein interactions with the use of small molecules is rapidly gaining importance in the development of biological tools for dissecting living processes on a molecular level and for the discovery of conceptually novel drugs.
-We have been focusing on the discovery of small molecules/peptidomimetics to prevent the degradation of p27, p53, and to regulate the histone methylation process and epigenetic control.
+We have been focusing on the discovery of small molecules/peptidomimetics to prevent the degradation of p27, p53 and to regulate histone methylation process and epigenetic control.

 |The rigid coil RNLFGP motif of p27 binds a shallow cyclin-A groove||Surrogate binds with the cyclin-A groove (salmon)|